-The dean will be a principal advocate for the Libraries to internal and external stakeholders of Loyola.
-They will play an essential role in presenting a strong case for further investment of resources into the libraries, including to University Leadership and donors, and partner with Advancement and Friends of the Libraries to secure funds that will enhance services and collections.
+The dean will be a principal advocate for the University Libraries to internal and external stakeholders of Loyola.
+They will play an essential role in presenting a strong case for further investment of resources into the University Libraries, including to University Leadership and donors, and partner with Advancement and Friends of the Libraries Advisory Board to secure funds that will enhance services and collections.
 The dean will need to be creative to identify potential fundraising opportunities and areas for collaboration with other members of campus leadership by leveraging existing strengths, including the state-of-the-art Information Commons and an international Rome Center Library.
-The dean will seek opportunities with current and prospective donors to help sustain and grow the Libraries, including the diverse collections and archives, to better position the Libraries for the future.
+The dean will seek opportunities with current and prospective donors to help sustain and grow the University Libraries, including the diverse collections and archives, to better position the University Libraries for the future.